 Use the disk icon to save this request into a Collection

-Create a new collection, or add to an existing one in the save workflow (e.g., “Vitally API Examples”)
+Create a new collection, or add to an existing one in the Save to workflow (e.g., “Vitally API Examples”)

 Prepare a CSV file